 - Prepare and discover: Prepare for your migration with workload and use case discovery.

-- Assess and plan: Assess and prioritize use cases, define measures of success, and plan your migration.
+- Plan: Prioritize use cases, define measures of success, and plan your migration.

 Prepare and discover